dhruvasagar/go-wasm-demo/docs/summaries/CONSOLIDATION_SUMMARY.md

 - Removed `benchmarks_concurrent_enhanced.go` to eliminate duplication
 - Kept specialized Mandelbrot variants in their own file for clarity
 - All concurrent implementations follow consistent patterns
-- Type definitions centralized in `benchmarks_types.go`
+- Type definitions centralized in `src/benchmarks_types.go`

 The consolidation makes the codebase cleaner and easier to maintain while preserving all the performance optimizations.